Red iPhones, cheaper iPads: Everything Apple just announced

 Apple unloaded a laundry basket of announcements Tuesday morning, with changes for its iPad and the iPhone.

-Here's a quick rundown of Apple's news, including a new color for the iPhone, the disappearance of the iPad Air and a new app to social-media-focused video editing.
+Here's a quick rundown of Apple's news, including a new color for the iPhone, the disappearance of the iPad Air and a new app for social-media-focused video editing.

 Gone with the Air

 The iPad Air is no more.
 Long live the iPad.
-Apple quietly knocked off its iPad Air 2, replacing it with the 9.7-inch iPad at a cheaper price with a faster processor.
-The iPad now starts at $329 (£339), and features an A9 chip, similar to the one used in the iPhone 6S.
+Apple quietly knocked off its iPad Air 2, replacing it with the 9.7-inch iPad with a cheaper price and a faster processor.
+The iPad now starts at $329 (£339) and features an A9 chip, similar to the one used in the iPhone 6S.
 The iPad Mini 2 is also gone, but the Mini 4 will live on, now offering a 128GB model.

-You can get your hands on the new iPad starting on March 24.
-Take a look at how Apple's new iPad stacks up against the rest of the tablet competition.
+You can get your hands on new iPads on March 24.
+Take a look at how Apple's new iPad stacks up against the tablet competition.

 Red-y or Not

-The iPhone 7 and 7 Plus are getting a makeover, in vibrant red.
-The new color is a part of the (Red) program, which helps fund the fight against HIV and AIDS in sub-Saharan Africa.
-Apple has raised more than $130 million for the effort since 2006.
+The iPhone 7 and 7 Plus are getting a makeover, in vibrant red aluminum.
+The new color is a part of a fundraiser for the nonprofit (Red), which fights HIV and AIDS in sub-Saharan Africa.
+Apple has raised more than $130 million toward that effort since 2006, the company said.

 The red iPhone will be available March 24.